CWolfs/MissionControl-Site/docs/contract-builder/setup.md

 A contract type build for a contract type consists of two elements:

 - A `common.jsonc` file which outlays all the general elements and logic for the contract type
-- For every map the contract type is set up to run on a `.jsonc` for map specific settings (most often positions and rotations), for example `deathvalley_desert_open_area.json` (the name can be anything you want but it's a good idea to include the map name, biome and any other specifier)
+- For every map the contract type is set up to run on a `.jsonc` for map specific settings (most often positions and rotations), for example `deathvalley_desert_open_area.jsonc` (the name can be anything you want but it's a good idea to include the map name, biome and any other specifier)

+An important aspect of the `common.jsonc` is that it has a `Key` property which is the contract type `Name` from the above contract type enum created.

+An important aspect of the map specific files is that it contains an `EncounterLayerId` which is the `EncounterLayerId` from the above created encounter layer.
+The format of overrides is the [Json.NET query/select system](https://www.newtonsoft.com/json/help/html/QueryJsonSelectTokenJsonPath.htm).

+Tutorials and guides will be made soon to cover this in more detail.

 ## (Optional) Add an Encounter Ruleset for your contract type

-As described in the [encounter-rulesets](../features/encounter-rulesets.md) section, you can submit an `EncounterRuleset` to Mission Control to better control the features of Mission Control with your contract type.
+As described in the [encounter rulesets](../features/encounter-rulesets.md) section, you can submit an `EncounterRuleset` to Mission Control to better control the features of Mission Control with your contract type.

 These features can be things like: